snowplow-archive/snowplow.github.com/_posts/2014-07-03-snowplow-javascript-tracker-2.0.0-released.md

 window.snowplow_name_here('trackPageView:primary;secondary');
 {% endhighlight %}

-If you do not provide a list of tracker namespaces when calling a method, every tracker you have created will execute that method.
+If you do not provide a list of tracker namespaces when calling a method, every tracker that you have created will execute that method.

 The name of the tracker that fired an event will always be added to the querystring in a newfield, `tna`.

 <h2><a name="link-click">3.
 New feature: link click tracking</a></h2>

-*Note: Link click tracking is implemented using the new self-describing JSON format for unstructured events and so rely on Snowplow 0.9.5.*
+*Note: Link click tracking is implemented using the new self-describing JSON format for unstructured events.
+Loading link clicks into Redshift will depend on Snowplow 0.9.5, coming soon.*

 You can now track link click events using `enableLinkClickTracking`.
 This method only needs to be called once.
 Then whenever a link is clicked, a link click event will automatically be fired.
 The event will include the link element's CSS id and classes, as well as the destination URL.

+The [JSON Schema for a link click] [link-click-json-schema] is available on Iglu Central.

 Here is the method's signature: